jokogarcia/jokogarcia/README.md

 # About me #
 >"Give me five (minutes | hours | days) and we will get back to you" is the motto!
 Nobody knows everything right?
 I do not pretend otherwise, but am always keen to learn and hustle; and get to that deadline with something to show!
+>
-I'm most familiar with the .NET / C# environment, but can also dance around in Java, Kotlin, Python and JS/TS (if I must).
+>I'm most familiar with the .NET / C# environment, but can also dance around in Java, Kotlin, Python and JS/TS (if I must).
 I can work alone, but I find I function best as part of a Scrum team.
 I'm an Electronic Engineer, which means I can program your app and fix your Power Supply (not your Printer, though).
+>
-I am Argentinian, born and raised in La Rioja: a land of wine, olives and really, really awesome software developers.
+>I am Argentinian, born and raised in La Rioja: a land of wine, olives and really, really awesome software developers.
 I have been in Germany only since March 2022 so I am still finding my footing here, but lovin' it so far!
+>
-You will see look at my current job and think "Wait, this guy is not a developer!".
+>You will take a look at my current job and think "Wait, this guy is not a developer!".
 Please scroll down a little further.
 There is a story behind that that I will be happy to share in our upcoming interview :).
+>
-Ouside of work, I will not say no to a beer.
+>Ouside of work, I will not say no to a beer.
 I play guitar and sing badly with gusto.
-I am the guy that will come help you paint your house if you ask, but will silently judge you if your PC has too much RGB.
+I am the guy that will come help you paint your house if you ask, but will also silently judge you if your PC has too much RGB.

 **A note to potential German employers**: I am learning your language, but cannot yet hold a conversation.
 If this is a no-go, I guess I am not your guy (for now).
 I am fluent in English and Spanish, though.
 # Work Experience #